 So that's where the people come from geographically.
 But philosophically and psychologically, I'd say there is a definite get-along/go-along libertarian attitude common to the owners.
 So the chances are excellent that when you meet your neighbor, you are going to like them.
 And you'll find that the people you meet from the Estancia community are the kind of people you'd like to have over for a drink or a barbecue.
 I can't say that about my neighbors in Aspen, most of whom are antagonistic to each other.

 This is the reason we’ve put in a world-class gymnasium of 3,500 square feet and a separate yoga and aerobics room, all outfitted with top-of-the-line equipment.
-That's why the spa not only has an outdoor lap pool, but an indoor resistance swimming pool.
+The spa has an indoor resistance swimming pool.
 Plus, there’s a kids’ clubhouse with the kinds of things kids like.

-We’ve tried not to miss a trick: a basketball court, three tennis courts, a squash court, a volleyball court, a bocce ball court, and a regulation croquet course.
+We’ve tried not to miss a trick: three tennis courts, a squash court, a volleyball court, a bocce ball court, and croquet.
 Those last two are great fun with a few drinks after dinner.

-Doug: Yes.
+Doug Casey: Yes.
 I may be getting a little too long in the tooth to play polo properly, but I don’t feel like I'm quite old enough to play golf yet.
 I know golfers love their golf courses, though, and we have one of the best golf courses in the hemisphere, I'm told.
-Anyway, riding either one of my polo thoroughbreds or a Paso Peruana on the trails through the woods and the vineyards is likely to be a daily thing for me.
+Anyway, riding either one of my polo thoroughbreds or a Paso Peruano on the trails through the woods and the vineyards is likely to be a daily thing for me.